 ♥ THIS IS HOW TEACHERS FEEL about this activity.♥

 ♥ “Just what I was looking for.”
 A buyer ♥ “Fantastic!”
 Adam Domenico ♥ “Great resource, Thank You!”
 Brianne Rachel

 ⎈Complete Lesson Plans

 ⎈Language Arts Rubric

 ⎈Definitions Answer Sheet

-I REMEMBER sitting in history class, as a student, and being bored out of my mind.
-The teacher just lectured and all I could do was look at the clock and wish that I was someplace else, ANYPLACE else!
-Needless to say I learned very little that year.
-I only began liking ancient history after I became a 6th grade teacher, years later, and vowed that I would make it come alive for my children.
-I didn’t want them to go through what I did.
+I CAN REMEMBER being a student and feeling bored out of my mind while sitting in history class.
+Unfortunately, all the teacher did was lecture.
+As a result, I spent my time watching the clock and wishing I was some place else ANYPLACE else!
+Without a doubt, I learned very little that year.
+After becoming a 6th grade teacher I began to appreciate ancient history.
+That was when I vowed to make it come alive for my children.
+Of course I didn’t want them to go through what I did.
 That negative experience gave me the impetus to use PBL learning in most of my teaching and I’m so glad I did.

 ⎈ Middle school